 Consider a world where a resident goes down to the dining room for lunch and has a robot prep and another one serve their meal.
 Where instead of a nurse a machine can get vitals and blood sugar, compare them to norms and alert a doctor of any variation.
 Where patients and residents have access to their health information and education customized to them in a push of a button with little manual intervention.
 High tech, high touch organizations will be able to competitively differentiate to consumers and staff alike.

-Contact Hartman to talk about how healthcare technology could help uplevel your organization
+Contact Hartman to talk about how cutting-edge innovations in healthcare technology could help uplevel your organization